liu-qilong/AutoPre/README.md

   We offer a few formal templates for you.
 You can edit it and change it as you like.
 But there are two things to be noted:
   - You need to enter [the Slide Master](https://support.microsoft.com/en-us/office/edit-and-re-apply-a-slide-layout-6f4338f8-555f-49cf-9835-6209be3c7b48) view to edit the template.
   - Please don't delete any placeholders in it.
 But you can change the fonts, color, typeface as you like.
-  - Please add the theme name and theme color into the `THEME_AND_COLORS` directory at the beginning of `AutoPre\instruments\strategy.py` file. eg. Adding a template named `MyTemplate.pptx` with a theme color in [RGB format](https://en.wikipedia.org/wiki/RGB_color_model).
+  - Please add the theme name and theme color into the `THEME_AND_COLORS` dictionary at the beginning of `AutoPre\instruments\strategy.py` file. eg. Adding a template named `MyTemplate.pptx` with a theme color in [RGB format](https://en.wikipedia.org/wiki/RGB_color_model).
 Then the definition of `THEME_AND_COLORS` should be modified to:

   ```